Mubashirshariq/TESLA-CLONE/README.md

 # TESLA-CLONE-WEBSITE
-This is just the frontend clone of Tesla website created using HTML and CSS
+This is just the frontend of Tesla website created using HTML and CSS